sebastianbrzustowicz/Robot-tasker-API/README.md

 The Dockerfile will provide containerisation and initialisation of the MySQL database.
 There is a set of commands to get to the same point when starting the application.
-Firstly make sure u are in `Docker` directory.
+Firstly make sure you are in `Docker` directory.
 Now u can execute building process:
 ```
 docker build -t mysql:latest .